valancej/documentation/_general/about/self-hosted-scm.md

 ### Usernames

+When you're using a self-hosted git server, you will need to supply your username as well so that we can map up your builds with your Codeship account and show them on your personal dashboard.
+All users of self-hosted git servers will need to do this, for the personal dashboard to work, but are not required to supply access codes.
-The last thing to map between Codeship and your Git server, is your git username.
-Once we know your git username, it will allow us to map your builds coming from your Git server(s), to your Codeship account and show them on your personal dashboard page.
-If you don't expect to be pushing code, and are mainly setting up Codeship for others, you can leave out the usernames.
+If you don't expect to be pushing code, and are mainly setting up Codeship for others, you can leave the username(s) blank.

+**Note**: Users of cloud SCMs, who authenticate with oAuth, do not need to supply usernames as we get the username as part of the authentication workflow.

 Note: Users who want to take advantage of the personal dashboard will need to supply their usernames, but don't necessarily need to supply access tokens.